 (253) 237-4865, firstname.lastname@example.org

 Steve rejoined Camp Fire in 2022 after 5+ years working at the YMCA as Aquatics Director and Senior Membership Director.
 Originally from the UK, Steve a.k.a.
 Crash, first worked for Camp Fire as an international staff in 2010 when he was a Horizon counselor, continuing to work in various seasonal roles until 2016.
 Steve lives at Camp Sealth with his wife Meaghan, his chocolate lab Oakley, and two tuxedo cats Mini and Tige.
 “Coming back to Camp Fire feels like returning home.
 I am excited to work with our donors and help make Camp Fire even more inclusive and available to all who need its amazing programs.”

 (206) 826-8956, email@example.com

-Gloria has been sharing her talents with Camp Fire since 2005.
-Born in Jalisco, Mexico and raised in the San Diego area, she has made her home here in Seattle along with her husband Earl and their three children.
-An avid quilter and sports fan, she also volunteers for Seattle Works and Camp Korey.
-Gloria adds, “I love the variety throughout the year, I enjoy & truly admire my co-workers and as someone who has experienced discrimination in the past, Camp Fire’s commitment to inclusivity makes me proud to be part of this organization.”
+Gloria has been with Camp Fire since 2005.
+Born in Jalisco, Mexico and raised in California, she has made her home here in Seattle along with her husband Earl and their three children.
+Gloria adds, “I enjoy the variety in accounting work throughout the year and truly value and admire my co-workers.
+Camp Fire’s commitment to inclusivity makes me proud to be part of this organization.”